Nshmais/Multi_User_Blog/README.md

     ```

 5. The project will run on the appropriate port (usually is localhost:8080) or check the command line.
+6. To terminate the Localhost IP on Google Cloud SDK Shell commandline type **Ctrl+C**.
-6. Wish you luck, and hope you are not depending on it.
+7. Wish you luck, and hope you are not depending on it.

 ## License